Stefanos Athanasiadis: Maccabi Haifa

 On 22 August 2017, Athanasiadis completed his move to Maccabi Haifa.
 The 28-year-old Greek International was released from PAOK and signed a 2-year deal with the Israeli club.
 He was reportedly set to earn €550,000 per year, plus bonuses.
 On 21 October 2017, he scored his first goal with the club in the last minute of the game, coming as a substitute in a 2-1 home loss against Beitar Jerusalem.

 On 8 January 2018, Athanasiadis netted home the winning penalty to send Maccabi Haifa to the Last 16 of the Israeli State Cup.
 He had had a disappointing spell in Israel since joining the club over the summer, but was the hero on this game for the Haifa side.
 On 23 August 2018, after a rather mediocre season, he mutual solved his contract with the club.

 PAS Giannina

 On 7 September 2018, after his departure from Maccabi Haifa, Athanasiadis eventually found himself a new club, penning a two-year deal with PAS Giannina.
-On 1 December 2018, after a cross to the left from Giorgos Pamlidis, Athanasiadis scored, sealing a 1-1 home draw against OFI Crete F.C., his first goals in the Greek top flight since May 2016 (two goals against Panionios with PAOK) and after a 32 game goal drought in the Super League.
+On 1 December 2018, after a cross to the left from Georgios Pamlidis, Athanasiadis scored, sealing a 1-1 home draw against OFI Crete F.C., his first goals in the Greek top flight since May 2016 (two goals against Panionios with PAOK) and after a 32 game goal drought in the Super League.
 On 9 February 2019, he scored after Alexandros Nikolias’ cross left Pananthinaikos goalie Sokratis Dioudis with no chance to react to a clinical header, sealing a vital 1-0 home win game in his club's effort to avoid relegation.
 On 26 June 2019, he mutually dissolved his contract with the club.